 Why does my building not have sprinklers?

-New blocks of flats must have sprinkler systems if the building is 30 metres high or more.
+Blocks of flats built since April 2007 must have sprinkler systems if the building is 30 metres high or more.
 This is roughly equal to ten storeys or higher.
 Fire regulations do not state that sprinkler systems must be installed in older blocks and smaller blocks.
-However, as an extra safety measure for our residents, we will seek to replicate new build fire safety standards, such as sprinkler systems, in our existing tower blocks.
-If there are practical reasons why they cannot be installed, we will review the fire safety strategy specifically for that building and communicate it to residents.

 How can I help prevent a fire in my building?